isjwtang/isjwtang.github.io/README.md

 # Jingwei Tang's Homepage

-Jingwei Tang is currently a Ph.D. student in the College of Computer Science and Technology, Zhejiang University of Technology.
+Jingwei Tang is currently a Ph.D. student at the College of Computer Science and Technology, Zhejiang University of Technology, Hangzhou, China.

-This is my personal website: works, publications, and resume
+The website includes information about my works, publications, and resume,

+with more updates to come in the near future.